The Winston Churchill School Culture of Learning

 Grammar - Students who excel academically and learn well at a rapid pace in an intellectually rigorous and challenging environment.

-These groups are reviewed at the end of each term by core leaders and the year team.
+These groups are reviewed twice a year by core leaders and the year team.

 Key Stage 3 - Years 7 to 9